HomeFeaturesTop 6 Hacks To Secure Your eCommerce Site Against Cyber Threats

 This post will show you the top 6 hacks to secure your eCommerce site against cyber threats.

-More importantly, a dent in customer trust in the case of an attack can also cause long-term damages to your reputation.
-In a recent survey, 87% of customers indicated that they are liable to change where they shop if the company could not be trusted to handle their data responsibly.
+More importantly, a dent in customer trust in the case of an attack can also cause long-term damage to your reputation.
+In a recent survey, 87% of customers indicated they are liable to change where they shop if the company cannot handle their data responsibly.

-Many businesses (especially, eCommerce) tend to fall into the trap of over-valuing website functionality over cybersecurity, and this can leave them wide open for attacks.
-Many SMBs also do not have the requisite capital available to shore up their digital security and can fall prey to attackers easily.
+Many businesses (especially eCommerce) tend to fall into the trap of over-valuing website functionality over cybersecurity, leaving them wide open for attacks.
+Many SMBs also lack the capital available to shore up their digital security and can fall prey to attackers easily.

 Given the over-reliance of their business on their websites, any security breach leaves the whole business impacted with reduced chances of business continuity.
-For more information on eCommerce cyber-attack prevention, consider reaching out to a reputable eCommerce Marketing Agency.
+For more information on cyber-attack prevention, consider contacting a reputable eCommerce Marketing Agency.

 What Is eCommerce Security?